-- See Tips & Best Practices for guidance on slide incubation. - h.
-Place in a desiccator and keep overnight at room temperature to ensure proper drying. - i.
-After overnight drying, proceed to deparaffinization and decrosslinking protocol (see References) or store the slide containing dry tissue sections at room temperature in a desiccator for up to 4 weeks.
+See Tips & Best Practices for guidance on slide incubation.

+h.
+Optional, but recommended - Place slides in a desiccator and keep overnight at room temperature to ensure proper drying.
+A lack of proper drying may result in tissue detachment or artifacts.

+i.
+After drying, proceed to deparaffinization and decrosslinking protocol (see References) or store the slide containing dry tissue sections at room temperature in a desiccator for up to 4 weeks.